WMXPY/discover.mengw.io/index.md

 # Discover

-This site discover nice place around earth.
+This site discover nice place around the earth.

 {% for country in site.data %}
 {% assign countryName = country[0] %}